Lymphatus/caesium-image-compressor/README.md

 ----------

 ##### BUILD FROM SOURCE
-1. You need the [Qt6 SDK](https://www.qt.io/download/) installed on your platform.
+1. You need the [Qt5 SDK](https://www.qt.io/download/) installed on your platform.
 2. Compile [libcaesium](https://github.com/Lymphatus/libcaesium).
 Please refer to its own documentation for detailed instructions for your platform.
+IMPORTANT: since alpha.5 this project uses a unreleased version of libcaesium, made in Rust.
+You can still find the binaries in the release files.
 3. Clone the repository using ``` git clone https://github.com/Lymphatus/caesium-image-compressor.git ```.
 If it doesn't work somehow, you can download the latest snapshot [here](https://github.com/Lymphatus/caesium-image-compressor/archive/master.zip).
-4. Open *caesium-image-compressor.pro* or *CMakeLists.txt* on Qt Creator and compile it.
+4. Open *CMakeLists.txt* on Qt Creator and compile it.

 ----------